kermitt2/biblio_glutton_harvester/Readme.md

 ## Configuration

-A configuration file must be completed, by default the file `config.json` will be used, but it is also possible to use it as a template and specifies a particular configuration file when using the tool.
+A configuration file must be completed, by default the file `config.json` will be used, but it is also possible to use it as a template and specifies a particular configuration file when using the tool (via the `--config` parameter).

-- In the configuration file, the information related to the S3 bucket to be used for uploading the resources must be filed, otherwise the resources will be stored locally in the indicated `data_path`.
+- `data_path` is the path where temporary files, metadata and local DB are stored to manage the harvesting.
+If no cloud storage configuration is indicated, it is also where the harvested resources will be stored.

 - `batch_size` gives the number of PDF that is considered for parallel process at the same time, the process will move to a new batch only when all the PDF of the previous batch will be processed.

-- if a `biblio_glutton_base` URL service is provided, biblio-glutton will be used to enrich the metadata of every harvested articles. biblio-glutton provides aggregated metadata that extends CrossRef records with PubMed information.
+- if a `biblio_glutton_base` URL service is provided, biblio-glutton will be used to enrich the metadata of every harvested articles. biblio-glutton provides aggregated metadata that extends CrossRef records with PubMed information and strong identifiers.

-- if a DOI is not found by `biblio_glutton`, it is possible to call the CrossRef REST API as a fallback to retrieve the metadata.
-This is useful when the biblio-glutton service presents a gap in coverage for the recent DOI records.
+- if a DOI is not found by `biblio_glutton`, it is possible to call the CrossRef REST API as a fallback to retrieve the publisher metadata.
+This is useful when the biblio-glutton service presents a gap in coverage for recent DOI records.

 ```json
 {